 Several internal examiners

-If less than 10 students are enrolled, the exam will be an oral examination in 25 minutes, with no preparation.
+If less than 10 students are enrolled, the exam will be an oral examination in 25 minutes, with no preparation, no aids.

-The 7 written assignments must be handed in and approved by the teacher no later than two weeks before the reexamination.
+The 7 written assignments must be handed in and approved by the teacher no later than three weeks before the reexamination.

 Criteria for exam assesment

 In order to obtain the grade 12 the student should convingcingly and accurately demonstrate the knowledge, skills and competences described under Learning Outcome.